ChatPlug/ChatPlug/README.md

 # :electric_plug: Quick start

-You can grab the binaries [here](https://github.com/feelfreelinux/facegram/releases).
+You can grab the binaries [here](https://github.com/feelfreelinux/ChatPlug/releases).

-~~A configuration guide will run when you first start facegram.~~ (TODO: remove strikethrough when ready)
+~~A configuration guide will run when you first start ChatPlug.~~ (TODO: remove strikethrough when ready)

 # Custom build

-Facegram now uses node (Typescript).
+ChatPlug now uses TypeScript on Node.js.

 *TODO: Add instructions when ready*

-TODO: add
 On first run the program will create a file called `config.json` where you have to add your services.
 # :iphone: Usage

 *TODO: update*
-Everytime you receive a message on Facebook a new conversation with this person group will be created on telegram.
-However when you want to create the conversation manually you can message the bot with a `/import` command and the ID of the conversation (full help available with `/help`).

 # :clap: Contributing
-If you want to help with the project, you can have a look at [some issues](https://github.com/feelfreelinux/facegram/issues).
+If you want to help with the project, you can have a look at [some issues](https://github.com/feelfreelinux/ChatPlug/issues).
 All help is much appreciated :smile:

 # :warning: Disclamer